SanityLinux/Base/README.md

 Unlike other Linux distributions, Pür Linux uses a Base/Ports paradigm, similar to FreeBSD, wherein the base operating system is updated and maintained separately from user-installed packages.
 This means you can update them independently, and package updates won't bork your OS.

 Pür Linux will be distributed via Tarball in a quarterly release schedule, starting sometime in 2016.
-Installation will be as simple as untarring and running setup.sh Updating is as simple as untarring and replacing, while booted into a rescue distribution such as RIP or Finnix.
+Installation will be as simple as untarring and running setup.sh, or running setup from a Pür installation disk, similar to Slackware's installation process.
-Security patches will be released as needed, via the same format.
-There are tentative plans for a tool, similar to freebsd-update, that will allow in-place upgrades and security updates.
-Please be aware this tool is not yet on our roadmap.

 All configurations are done via plaintext files, or shell scripts.